ranibasna/Reproducible-research-with-R-/docs/index.md

 ## For windows users
 One option for windows users is to install the bash shell (recommended).
 Please, follow the instruction in the one of the following links:

+- [Setup your Windows 10 machine for Machine Learning][https://becominghuman.ai/how-to-setup-your-windows-10-machine-for-machine-learning-using-ubuntu-bash-shell-b32f01bd31ab].
 - [official windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - [howtogeek](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)
 - [itsfoss](https://itsfoss.com/install-bash-on-windows/)

+For the rest of the course please follow the linux option instead of windows when installing softwares and packages.
 Another option is to use PwoerShell or gitbash.
 However, for the rest of the course you need to have some knowledge to navigate through the windows PwoerShell system.

 ## Install before the lab session: